 This article is organized as follows.
 In the next section we will briefly review the construction of "interior operators" proposed in [13].
-In section three we shall consider partition functions of the interior and exterior operators in which we will also present a relation between them.
-In section four we will examine this relation when the theory is put at a finite cutoff.
+In section three we shall consider partition functions of the interior and exterior operators where we will also present a relation between them.
+Then, we will examine this relation when the theory is put at a finite cutoff.
 Interesting enough, we observe that setting a UV cutoff will automatically induce a cutoff behind the horizon whose value is exactly the one given by the holographic complexity.
 The last section is devoted to discussions.